dcchut/async-recursion/README.md

   |                          ^^^ recursive `async fn`
   |
  = note: a recursive `async fn` must be rewritten to return a boxed `dyn Future`.
+ = note: consider using the `async_recursion` crate: https://crates.io/crates/async_recursion
 ```

 This crate provides an attribute macro to automatically convert an async function
-to one returning a boxed Future.
+to one returning a boxed `Future`.

 ## Example